RickRomig/yt-dl-utilities/README.md

 4. Once youtube-dl is installed, you can update it from a terminal with the command `sudo youtube-dl -U` since the yt-dl.org version should be the only version installed.
 Alternatively, the script can be used to update it.
 5. During the yt-dl.org instillation of youtube-dl, the script copies a small script (if it exists in your ~/bin directory) to automatically update youtube-dl on a daily basis using anacron.
 The z-ytdlupdate script is set up to write the date and the output of the `youtube-dl -U` command to a log file in `/var/log`.
 The size is limited to the last 25 update attempts.
 6. Entering `yt-dl-install -i` or `yt-dl-install --info` in the terminal displays information about the script.
+7. The yt-dl.org version of youtube-dl currently does not work with distributions based on Ubuntu 20.04 LTS (focal fossa) because support for Python 2 has been removed.

 ### yt-dl-remove

 1. Completely removes youtube-dl from the system whether it is the distribution repository version or the version downloaded from <https://yt-dl.org>.
 If both are installed, both will be removed.
 2. If the `~/.config/youtube-dl/conf` or `/etc/youtube-dl.conf` configuration files exist, they will be removed.
 Be sure to make backup copies if you think you might need them.
 3. If `z-ytdlupdate` exists in `/etc/cron.daily`, `/etc/cron.weekly`, or `/etc/cron.monthly` directories, it will be removed.
-4. If the log file created by the automatic updates (`/var/log/ytdsup.log`) exists, it too will be removed.
+4. If the log file created by the automatic updates (`/var/log/ytdsup.log`) exists, it too, will be removed.
 5. Entering `yt-dl-remove -i` or `yt-dl-remove --info` in the terminal displays information about the script.

 ### yt-dl-update